Your preferences have been updated.

 Aruba is one happy island that is ready for a celebration at any time of the year.
 But the holiday season is special.

 The grand prize on every Christmas plate is the ayaca.
-With culinary roots in Venezuela, this dish starts with a boiled banana or plantain leave that is filled, wrapped, tied and boiled again when its time to eat.
+With culinary roots in Venezuela, this dish starts with a boiled banana or plantain leaf that is filled, wrapped, tied and boiled again when it's time to eat.
 The stuffing is a mixture of chicken, pork or ham combined with spices, olives, raisins, cashews, prunes, onions and whatever the family recipe calls for, all spread over a layer of cornmeal mixture similar to polenta.